The nonsense of NASA’s logo changes

 Post by Bety Martinez, Partner based in Mexico City.

 NASA successfully launched two astronauts to the International Space Station in SpaceX’s Falcon 9 capsule on May 30th.
-However, NASA have been much less successful with the more ‘down to earth’ task of managing their visual identity.
+However, NASA have been much less successful with the more ‘down to earth’ task of managing logo changes.
 Back in the 1970s they radically changed their original ‘meatball’ logo to the more modern and stripped back ‘worm’ logo, only to then reverse this decision in 1992.
 And now in an even crazier move, NASA has started using both logos, continuing to employ the meatball as its primary symbol, but assessing how and where the worm will be used (1).
 This seems to be a recipe for confusion and brand erosion.

 1. Avoid fragmentation